tangentsoft/pidp8i/doc/cc8-manual.md

 ### Optimization

-There are several clever optimizations in the examples above that you might want to use in your own programs:
+There are several clever optimizations that you might want to use in your own programs, some of which are shown in the examples above:

 *   In the `add48` example the line “`a;`” means “load `a` into AC”.
 In a Standard C compiler, this would be considered use of a variable in